Visionary leaders are a special breed.

 If you’re doing the free trial with BigCommerce, they won’t give you access to their customer service team.
 While this can be frustrating, it makes sense that if they opened their support to all the entrepreneurs doing free trials, the phone lines would probably be overwhelmed within a matter of hours.
 So BigCommerce provides a library of resources to try to help the free trial crowd navigate their way through issues.

 Starting with BigCommerce Standard, all the paid tiers offer 24-hour customer support.
-The best news is that you’re given the option of either chat, phone call, or email.
-This is critical because when one avenue is busier than usual, it’s always nice to be able to switch gears and reach an agent quicker.
+The best news is that you’re given the option to chat, phone, or email.

 - Longer than average trial period